 Oatmeal is a rich source of soluble fiber, which is also found in apples, pears, prunes and barley.
 Soluble fiber inhibits the body’s absorption of low-density-lipoprotein, or LDL, which is known as the bad cholesterol.
 One-and-a-half cups of oatmeal contains more than five grams of fiber, which is enough to reduce your cholesterol level.

-2. It Can Reduce The Risk Of Developing High Blood Pressure
+Reduce Risk Of High Blood Pressure

 Since oatmeal is high in fiber, which is heart-healthy, it offers many cardiovascular benefits, including a reduced risk of developing high blood pressure.
 It’s recommended that postmenopausal women, who tend to develop high blood pressure, should eat six servings of oatmeal or other whole grains on a weekly basis.
 Studies show that men can also reduce their risk of heart failure if they eat one bowl of whole grain cereal or oatmeal, per day.

-3. It’s Full Of Antioxidants
+Full Of Antioxidants

 Oatmeal contains a special type of antioxidant called avenanthramide.
 Avenanthramides fight off free radicals that attack high-density lipoproteins, or HDL, which is known as the good cholesterol.
 They also protect LDL cholesterol from oxidizing from copper, which reduces the risk of developing cardiovascular disease.

-4. It Prevents The Arteries From Hardening
+Prevents The Arteries From Hardening

 Avenanthramides not only protect against heart disease, they also prevent the arteries from hardening.
 Those antioxidants suppress the production of molecules that allow monocytes to adhere to the walls of the arteries.
 Research has shown that postmenopausal women who eat six servings of whole grains a week reduced their risk of developing atherosclerosis, which is the build-up of plaque along the passageways of the arteries, and slowed the progression of stenosis, which causes the passageways of the arteries to narrow.